 The most common problem is a bad credit report

-A lender will pull your traditional credit report, which is what is typically used to assess what kind of risk you pose.
+A lender will pull your credit report, which is what is typically used to assess the kind of risk you pose.
 Various credit problems, such as a history of late payments, defaults on other loans, high credit card debt or a recent bankruptcy, can ruin your chances of being approved.

 How to fix your credit problems

-Get a copy of your traditional credit report and try to correct any errors or negative information on there by contacting your creditors.
+Get a copy of your credit report and try to correct any errors or negative information on there by contacting your creditors.
 If you have a habit of paying late, you’ll need to show you can manage your credit responsibility for six months to a year before applying again.
 If you have high debt, you need to pay it down as quickly as possible.

 Here are some other reasons your loan application might be rejected: